Congress City Leipzig - creative, dynamic, surprising

 Visitors can experience historic charm at Bayerischer Bahnhof, the world’s oldest surviving railway terminus, or in the legendary Auerbachs Keller, to which Johann Wolfang Goethe’s Faust created a literary monument.
 The Moritzbastei with its winding vaults, the Salles de Pologne and their neo-baroque flair, the Panometer with the world’s largest 360-degree panoramas, and the Panorama Tower high above the rooftops of the city, all offer attractive possibilities to welcome guests against truly impressive backdrops.

-Guests can choose from around 131 hotels in Leipzig, with almost 17,500 beds in around 8000 rooms offering something for every requirement and budget.
+Guests can choose from around 133 hotels in Leipzig, with almost 18 000 beds (date: September 2018) offering something for every requirement and budget.

 Four and 5-star hotels account for almost 40 % of accommodation on offer.
 First-class establishments of renowned international hotel chains meet the highest standards.
 Privately run guest houses and boutique hotels delight guests with their style and individuality.
 Most of these are located in or near the attractive city centre, benefiting from both excellent transport connections and close proximity to a wide range of leisure activities after long congress days.